 Our Board of Directors currently is composed of nine directors.
-There are three directors whose term of office expires in 2022.
+There are three directors whose term of office expires in 2023.
 Upon the recommendation of the Nominating and Corporate Governance Committee, our Board of Directors has nominated the three individuals listed in the table below for election as directors at the Annual Meeting.
-Ms. Butitta, Dr. Harmon and Dr. Walmsley were each previously elected to our Board of Directors pursuant to a voting agreement entered into with certain of our stockholders prior to our initial public offering, or our IPO, that terminated upon the completion of our IPO.
-If the nominees listed below are elected, they will each hold office until the annual meeting of stockholders in 2025 and until each of their successors has been duly elected and qualified or, if sooner, until the director's death, resignation or removal.
+Dr. Bohen and Mr. Rappaport were each previously elected to our Board of Directors pursuant to a voting agreement entered into with certain of our stockholders prior to our initial public offering, or our IPO, that terminated upon the completion of our IPO.
+Ms. Larson was appointed to the Board of Directors by the Board of Directors.
+There are no arrangements or understandings between Ms. Larson and any other persons pursuant to which she was selected as a director.
+If the nominees listed below are elected, they will each hold office until the annual meeting of stockholders in 2026 and until each of their successors has been duly elected and qualified or, if sooner, until such director's death, resignation or removal.
 All nominees are currently serving on our Board of Directors and have consented to being named in this proxy statement and to serve if elected.
 It is our policy to encourage directors and nominees for director to attend the Annual Meeting.
-Six of the directors attended the 2021 annual meeting of stockholders.
+All of the directors attended the 2022 annual meeting of stockholders.